 All applicants for a conversion of license will be required to undergo an eye test.
-Written and practical tests are required for most nationalities, but applicants from the following 26 territories are exempt: Australia, Austria, Belgium, Canada, Czech Republic, Denmark, Finland, France, Germany, Greece, Iceland, Ireland, Italy, Korea, Luxembourg, Monaco, the Netherlands, New Zealand, Norway, Portugal, Slovenia, Spain, Sweden, Switzerland, Taiwan and the United Kingdom, Hungary, Poland and USA(Colorado, Hawaii, Maryland, Ohio, Oregon, Virginia, Washington).
+Written and practical tests are required for most nationalities, but applicants from the following 29 territories are exempt: Australia, Austria, Belgium, Canada, Czech Republic, Denmark, Finland, France, Germany, Greece, Iceland, Ireland, Italy, Korea, Luxembourg, Monaco, the Netherlands, New Zealand, Norway, Portugal, Slovenia, Spain, Sweden, Switzerland, Taiwan, the United Kingdom, Hungary, Poland and USA(Colorado, Hawaii, Maryland, Ohio, Oregon, Virginia, Washington).

 Here is a list of the documents required:

 - Application form (available at the center).

 - A valid driver’s license (official documents may be required if the license was renewed within the last 3 months, and does not state when it was first obtained).

 - Passport (previous passports will be required if the current one does not prove that you have stayed in the country where you obtained the license for at least 3 months).